platformsh/platformsh-docs/docs/src/dedicated/architecture/options.md

 That ensures identical configuration between them but can incur a performance penalty for production if the load generated during QA and UAT in staging is of any appreciable size.

 A dedicated single-node staging machine can be provisioned for your application with an identical software configuration to your production hardware, but reduced hardware specs.
-This gives the advantages of isolating the staging load from the production hardware as well as having an identical software configuration to perform UAT, but this option does not provide a bed for performance testing as the physical hardware configuration is not the same as production.
+This gives the advantages of isolating the staging load from the production hardware as well as having an identical software configuration to perform UAT, but this option doesn't provide a bed for performance testing as the physical hardware configuration isn't the same as production.

 ## Multiple applications